ROCm/half/README.txt

   - Generalized constant expressions (enabled for gcc 4.6, clang 3.1 and newer, overridable with 'HALF_ENABLE_CPP11_CONSTEXPR').

+  - noexcept exception specifications (enabled for gcc 4.6, clang 3.0 and newer, overridable with 'HALF_ENABLE_CPP11_NOEXCEPT').

   - User-defined literals for half-precision literals to work (enabled for gcc 4.7, clang 3.1 and newer, overridable with 'HALF_ENABLE_CPP11_USER_LITERALS').